mde4/karyab/api.md

  get: show conversations that belongs to currently logged in staff.

 https://karyab-api.herokuapp.com/allProducts?page=0&pageSize=9
-show list of products to staff in order to confirm
+show list of products to staff in order to confirm, show list of all store products to himself

 https://karyab-api.herokuapp.com/publishProduct